 Confirmation Bias

-Confirmation bias is the tendency to search for, interpret, and remember information that confirms one’s pre-existing beliefs or hypotheses while giving disproportionately less consideration to alternative possibilities.
+Confirmation bias is the tendency to search for, interpret, and remember information that confirms one’s pre-existing beliefs or notions.
+It also has the knock-on effect of dumbing down any alternatives to the belief.

 Marketers might prioritize data that supports their current strategies or beliefs, disregarding conflicting data that could provide valuable insights.
-This bias can lead to a continued investment in underperforming keywords or content strategies because the marketer selectively perceives evidence of success.
+This bias can, in turn, lead to marketers investing in keywords that they trust but are, in actuality, worthless.

 Anchoring Bias